EUARE EXECUTIVE COMMITTEE

 EuARe EC Member

-Kristina Stoeckl is member of the EuARe Executive Committee since 2022.
-Full Professor of Sociology at the University of Innsbruck since 2019, she holds a Phd in Social and Political Sciences from the European University Institute in Florence (2007).
-Before joining the University of Innsbruck in 2015, she was a Marie Sklodowska-Curie Post-Doc Fellow at the University of Rome Tor Vergata (2009-2012) and APART Fellow of the Austrian Academy of Sciences at the University of Vienna (2012-2015).
+Kristina Stoeckl is a member of the EuARe Executive Committee since 2022.
+Full Professor of Sociology at Luiss Guido Carli, Rome, she holds a PhD in Social and Political Sciences from the European University Institute in Florence (2007).
+Before joining Luiss, she was professor of sociology at the University of Innsbruck from 2015 until 2023, a Marie Sklodowska-Curie Post-Doc Fellow at the University of Rome Tor Vergata (2009-2012) and APART Fellow of the Austrian Academy of Sciences at the University of Vienna (2012-2015).
 Her research areas are sociology of religion and political sociology with a focus on politics and religion, state-religion relations in Russia, norm and anti-gender mobilizations and transnational religious actors.
 She has published The Russian Orthodox Church and Human Rights (2014) and Moralist International.
-Russia in the Global Culture Wars (2022) as well as numerous journal articles in Religion, State and Society, Global Networks, Journal of Contemporary Religion and others.
+Russia in the Global Culture Wars (with Dmitry Uzlaner, 2022) as well as numerous journal articles in Religion, State and Society, Global Networks, Journal of Contemporary Religion and others.